 The trains that I took were, in order of use, Bay Area Rapid Transit (BART), CalTrain, the Altemont Commuter Express (ACE), the AMTRAK San Joaquin, the Sacramento Regional Transit (SRT) Gold Line, the AMTRAK Capitol Corridor, BART again and the Sonoma Marin Area Rail Transit (SMART).
-A few bus trips helped connect these segments.
+A few bus trips and a ferry ride helped connect these segments.

 According to BART’s on-line map I could make connection with CalTrain at either Milbrae or San Bruno.
 But the southbound line to Milbrae did not operate midday.
 So I took BART to San Bruno.

 But the San Bruno Caltrain station was not actually at the BART station.
 I had a choice.
 I could wait for the next BART train to Milbrae, wait for a bus to the Caltrain Station or hail a cab.
 Rather than wait, I opted to walk the four very long blocks to Caltrain.
 Clearly BART has not arranged its schedule for the convenience of the traveler.
 This is a fundamental problem.